stho32/LCCode-VocabularyTrainer2/train_me.md

 The sessions execution:
 - A question is asked again and again and again until the user gives the correct answer.
 - In case the user does not know the correct answer, after 3 tries, the script will tell the user the correct answer.
+This should also show the explanation to the user for reference.
 - Every time the user answers incorrectly, the task is added to the queue as the next task again.
 - Additionally every time the user answers incorrectly, the task is added to the end of the queue.
 - Make sure the user always knows how many questions remain in the queue.